Víctor Lavallén

-Víctor Luis Lavallén (18 December 1935) is a bandoneonist, orchestra conductor, composer, and tango arranger.
-His professional career spans from the 1950s to the present.
+Víctor Luis Lavallén (18 December 1935) is an Argentinian bandoneonist, orchestra conductor, composer, and tango arranger.
+His professional career started in the 1950s.

 In November 2024, he was declared a "Distinguished Personality for Culture" by the Buenos Aires City Legislature in recognition of his substantial contribution to the development of the genre.

 Life

 Early years

 Lavallén was born on December 18, 1935, in Rosario, into a family of musicians.
 During his childhood, he studied trumpet, but at the age of eight, his uncle, the bandoneon player Héctor Chera, introduced him to the instrument that would define his career.
 At fourteen, he moved to Buenos Aires, where he debuted in a group led by Eduardo Serrano at the Picadilly theater.
 After a brief stint with that orchestra, he continued his training with the bandoneon player Eladio Blanco, a member of Juan D’Arienzo’s orchestra.

 Early orchestras (1951–1958)

 Between 1951 and 1954, he was part of Miguel Caló’s orchestra, with which he toured Brazil and participated in recordings of pieces such as "En fa menor" and "El chamuyo."
 During that period, he also worked with the ensembles of Ángel Domínguez, Miguel Nijensohn, Enrique Francini, Joaquín Do Reyes, and Juan José Paz, accompanying Elsa Rivas and Atilio Stampone, among others.